causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public mut prop prefixPaths: Tokens
 ```

-Function: Gets or sets the lexical unit sequence of the prefix part of the full package name in the [ImportContent](ast_package_classes.md#class-importcontent) node, which may be empty.
+Function: Gets or sets the sequence of lexemes representing the prefix part of the full package name in the [ImportContent](ast_package_classes.md#class-importcontent) node, which may be empty.
 For example, `a` and `b` in `import a.b.c`.

 Type: [Tokens](ast_package_classes.md#class-tokens)